 - It gives them a sense of purpose.

 I really play up the importance of the roles of being in those positions to those students.
-I tell my leader that they are responsible for remembering to stop at designated places for our line to regroup.
+For example, I tell my leader that they are responsible for remembering to stop at designated places for our line to regroup.
 I tell my friend at the end that he/she plays an important role.
 Since I am not at the end of the line it is his/her responsibility to give me a thumbs up when the back of the line is quiet and ready to continue walking.
 That student is also responsible for shutting the lights off and shutting the door.
 These added tasks provide those students with a feeling of importance which turns the energy that may be used for off task behavior in the hallway and channels it into a helpful task.

 Next, place another student from the list of friends who need support in the center of your line and then stagger the remaining names at equal intervals apart within the line.